 - Keeping business and personal lives completely separate.
 If they are kept completely separate, you do not have to worry about determining whether it is a business call or a personal call when you hear the phone ring.

 - Tax deductions for your business expenses.
 Phone-related tax deductions are fairly simple to track.
 The Internal Revenue Service frowns upon the mingling of personal and business expenses and accounts.
-If a business owner uses a personal phone number, they can only deduct the direct business expenses versus being able to deduct the entire amount of the bill for business phone numbers.
+If a business owner uses a personal phone number, they can only deduct the direct business expenses versus being able to deduct the entire amount of the bill for business phone line.

 There are a variety of options with regard to what type of line to use for business phone numbers.
 They include: